learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

-# Your First Data Science Project!
+# Your First Data Science Codealong!

 ## Introduction

-In this lab, you'll get to do your first real data science project!
-You'll use Jupyter Notebook to import pre-written libraries, you'll import data into your notebook from a Comma Seperated Values file (a .csv file) and you'll even get to create some plots!
+In this codealong, you'll get to do your first taste of a real data science workflow!
+You'll use Jupyter Notebook to import pre-written libraries, import data into your notebook from a Comma Seperated Values file (a .csv file) and you'll even get to create some plots!

-Don't worry if it feels like a lot or you get confused on this lab.
-Our goal here is just to give you a taste of what you'll be able to do as a data scientist, and after this lab, we'll go back and re-introduce all of the concepts that we skimmed over this time through, so by the end of the section you should have a much stronger understanding of this - even if you have no previous experience of programming.
+Don't worry if it feels like a lot or you get confused on this codealogn.
+Our goal here is just to give you a taste of what you'll be able to do as a data scientist, and afterwards, we'll go back and re-introduce all of the concepts that we skimmed over this time through, so by the end of the section you should have a much stronger understanding of this - even if you have no previous experience of programming.

-Don't worry about running tests for this lab.
+Don't worry about running tests for this notebook.
 Just take your time to explore the data and the code.

 ## Objectives
 You will be able to: